Frequently Asked Questions

 Q. What’s included in the cost of camp?

 A. Everything but airfare (Each camper is responsible for booking their own flight into and out of the Portland Airport on the first and last day of their session between 8am and 4pm).

-- All camp activities (including whitewater rafting, paintball, etc)
+All camp activities (including whitewater rafting, skateboarding, etc)

 Q. Snowboarding in the summertime – are you for real?

 A. Yes, we are… Timberline’s Palmer Snowfield hosts North America’s only lift-operated summer snowboarding.
 They have snow 365 days a year and have been running their lifts for summer skiing for over twenty years.
 High Cascade has been running snowboard camps on Mt.
 Hood since 1990, and we’ve never run out of snow.

 Q. What makes High Cascade an INCREDIBLE camp?

 A. 100% Snowboarding – HCSC is the only summer camp in North America that is for snowboarders only.
 It’s not that we don’t like skiers, but snowboard culture is unique.
 Our parks are 100% built by snowboarders with snowboarder’s wants and needs in mind.

 Best Snow – Timberline (Mt.
 Hood) is the only summer snowboard area in the United States and the only one in the world that allows moderate usage of salt.
 The salt preserves our facilities and allows our campers to ride longer in the day and into the late summer.
 Salt is our way of combatting the hot sun taking all our snow.